Top Visitor Questions

 A: Visit the Current Conditions page to learn which buildings and restroom facilities are open.
 This information is regularly updated.

 Q: What are the daily operating hours?

 A: Park grounds, including parking lots and some restrooms are open daily from 7 AM to 30 minutes after sunset.

 Q: Is the Visitor Center open?

 Q: Where can I find a park brochure?

-A: You can view or download park brochure maps and trail maps on the maps page, or pick up a hard copy of the park brochure from a ranger at the Visitor Center or from an information kiosk located at every stop location along the Encampment Tour route.
+A: You can view or download park brochure maps and trail maps on the maps page, or pick up a hard copy of the park brochure from a ranger at the Visitor Center or from an information kiosk.
+Kiosks are located at every stop location along the Encampment Tour route.